 The United States Navy Memorial is charting a new course for museum interpretation and educational programming.
 Our exhibits tell compelling stories through interactive displays, priceless artifacts, oral histories, and creative visuals.
 Learn more about what's inside our Visitor Center below.

-The American Sailor: Agile, Capable, and Talented tells the story of the evolution of the United States Navy.
-It portrays the U.S. Navy as a powerhouse with great agility to move humanity forward through action and serve those in crisis worldwide.
+The American Sailor: Agile, Capable, and Talented tells the story of the evolution of the United States Navy as a powerhouse with great agility to move humanity forward through action and serve those in crisis worldwide.
 This exhibit showcases the many accomplishments of service members who protect our national interests.
-Time and technology have certainly changed, but the sailor has not.
 Visitors will learn how sailors are steeped in tradition and bonded by common values.

 The Delbert D. Black National Chief’s Mess tells the unique story and important role of the Navy Chief Petty Officer (CPO) and provides an opportunity for Chiefs around the Navy to stay connected.
 The National Chief's Mess was dedicated in September 2017 in memory of Delbert D. Black, the first Master Chief Petty Officer of the Navy (MCPON).